chauff/cse1500-web-transcripts/Lecture-3.md

 }
 ```

 :point_up: When you run the code you will actually find it to behave very differently: after around one second delay, you will see ten print outs of the number `11`.
 Make sure to try this out for yourself!

-Her is why: `setTimeout` is executed ten times without delay.
+Here is why: `setTimeout` is executed ten times without delay.
 Defined within `setTimeout` is a **callback**, i.e. the function to execute when the condition (the delay) is met.
 After the tenth time, the `for` loop executes `i++` and then breaks as the `i<=10` condition is no longer fulfilled.
 This means `i` is `11` at the end of the `for` loop.
 As `i` has **global scope** (recall: `var i` is declared outside a function), every single callback refers to the same variable.
 After a bit more time passes (reaching ~1 second), each of the function calls within `setTimeout` is now being executed.
 Every single function just prints out `i`.
 Since `i` is `11`, we will end up with ten print outs of `11`.

 Let's fix the two issues (printing 11s instead of 1...10 and waiting a second *between print outs* one by one).
 In the code above, `var i` has **global** scope, but we actually need it to be of **local scope** such that every function has its own local copy of it.
 In addition, we increment the delay with each increment of `i`.
-Before **ES6** the following code snippet was the established solution (you will find this construct in all kinds of code bases):
+Before **ES6** the following code snippet :point_down: was the established solution:

 ```javascript
 function fn(i) {